 The authenticity and ambition Salma showed ultimately led to her most recent opportunity.
 She is now Assistant Principal at Central High School, the state’s oldest high school, whose motto is: “Many traditions, one school.”
 It was the perfect opportunity to take on the leadership she was after.

 And she’s still not finished learning!
-Salma was recently accepted to a doctoral program in education.
+Salma was recently accepted to a doctoral program in education and was named a 2021 Bush Foundation Fellow.
 She intends to focus her research on equity and creating space for social and emotional learning.
 As her journey continues to unfold, she reflects back on the bachelor’s degree that started her on her way.

 “The process of writing the proposal for my individualized degree really set me up for success, and ICP as a whole created the foundation for a career of using my knowledge to make our communities better and healthier,” Salma says.
 “I want to do for students what my ICP advisor Josh did for me, holding space for my experiences and helping me create a roadmap to success.
 I love doing that for the students that I work with in the high school and in the community.”